celo-org/staked-celo/README.md

 StakedCelo is a liquid staking derivative of CELO, the native token on the Celo blockchain.

-Users can deposit CELO to the Staked Celo smart contract and receive stCelo tokens in return, allowing them to earn staking rewards.
+Users can deposit CELO to the Staked Celo smart contract and receive stCELO tokens in return, allowing them to earn staking rewards.

 ## Testing